Pindus Mountains mixed forests: Flora

-Due to the wide altitudinal range of this ecoregion the highest elevations (above 1,000-1,400 m) are covered with coniferous forests, with a mixed broadleaf zone occurring lower.
-The coniferous forests are dominated by Pinus nigra subsp. nigra var. pallasiana, Pinus heldreichii, Pinus peuce, Abies cephalonica, A. alba and A. borisii-regis, with deciduous European Beech in the north.
+Due to the wide elevational range of this ecoregion the highest elevations (above 1,000-1,400 m) are covered with coniferous forests, with a mixed broadleaf zone occurring lower.
+The coniferous forests are dominated by Pinus nigra subsp. nigra var. pallasiana, Pinus heldreichii, Pinus peuce, Greek fir (Abies cephalonica), A. alba and A. × borisii-regis, with deciduous European beech in the north.
 Juniperus foetidissima occurs widely near the tree line.
 The dominant species on the lower elevations are remarkably diverse, including Aesculus hippocastanum (in more damp places) and various deciduous oaks (Quercus frainetto, Q. pubescens, Q. cerris, Q. trojana, Q. petraea).
 Evergreen oaks, mainly Q. calliprinos, Q. ilex, and other Mediterranean sclerophyll shrubland species are abundant on dry and rocky south-facing slopes.

+Near-endemic and endemic species include Greek fir, Natalie's ramonda (Ramonda nathaliae), and Ramonda heldreichii.
 Carpinus austrobalcanica, a species of hornbeam first described in 2024, is endemic to the Pindus Mountains.

+The western Balkan Peninsula contains the most extensive areas of ultramafic rocks in Europe, mostly in a belt stretching from western Bosnia through southern and western Serbia, Montenegro, Kosovo, North Macedonia, and Albania to northern Greece, with the largest areas in the Pindus mountains.
+Ultramafic soils, which are rich in magnesium, nickel, and other metals, are inhospitable to many plants, and are often home to distinctive plant communities which include species endemic to ultramafic outcrops.
+Stevanović et al. (2003) found that 335 Balkan endemic plant taxa (species and subspecies) grow on ultramafic substrates, of which 123 are obligate endemics which grow only on ultramafic soils.
+Greek endemic species found in ultramafic grasslands include Bornmuellera tymphaea, Centaurea lacerata, and Noccaea tymphaea.

 Phytogeographically, the ecoregion is shared between the East Mediterranean province of the Mediterranean Region and the Illyrian province of the Circumboreal Region within the Holarctic Kingdom (Armen Takhtajan's delineation).

+In recent years, stress from prolonged drought and higher temperatures have made Greek fir trees vulnerable to predation by wood-boring beetles of subfamily Scolytinae, which disrupt the trees' ability to transport water and nutrients from roots to branches and can kill trees.
+Greek fir die-offs have been reported in the Peloponnesos, Ionian Islands, and the mountains of the Greek mainland.

+Fauna

+Native large mammals include the brown bear (Ursus arctos), gray wolf (Canis lupus), golden jackal (Canis aureus), and Balkan lynx (Lynx lynx balcanicus).
+The Balkan chamois (Rupicapra rupicapra balcanicus) inhabits the high mountains of Albania with smaller populations in the Pindus of northern Greece.